FHU/2023-os-memes/_posts/2023-03-08-dannyrich24-swapping-meme.md

 ---
-title:
+title:  Swap Space Change My Mind
-author:
+author: cameron
-image:
+image: cpSwapspace.jpg
-chapter:
+chapter: 21
 ---
-Update the above data, include an image of your original meme, and replace this text with your meme explanation.
+Swap Space is just space on disk that the OS can "pull from" whenever things get a little messy in memory regarding space.